damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 <!--more-->

-## Issue Boards
+## Issue Board

 GitLab Issues are very flexible.
 You can crosslink them, prioritize them, and rank them by popularity.
-With GitLab Issue Boards we've added something new:
+With the Issue Board we've added something new:

 You can now create workflows, quickly get an idea of the status of your issues and all that in a simple, beautiful Board, not unlike a Kanban or Scrum